aciccarello/ciccarello.me/caw.md

 ### Starlings

-The European Starling was introduced from Europe and is now well established across North America.
+The [European Starling](https://ebird.org/species/eursta) was introduced from Europe and is now well established across North America.
 They are much smaller than crows and their feathers can have spots and an iridescent, almost rainbow hue in the right light.
 Outside of breeding season, their plumage becomes duller and their spots more noticeable.
 But sometimes they just look like black birds.

 They have color on their bill and legs which corvids like crows and ravens normally do not have.
 Their wings are short and quickly come to a point so in flight their wings look like little triangles.
-They are better imitators than the corvids and make a variety of sounds including some metalic noises.
+They are better imitators than the corvids and make a variety of sounds including some metallic noises.

 <figure>
 <iframe src="https://macaulaylibrary.org/asset/374391841/embed" height="519" width="640" frameborder="0" allowfullscreen></iframe>